 O-Rings

 An O-ring is a simple sealing device with a circular cross section, from which the “O” in its name is derived.
-O-rings operate in both static (stationary) and dynamic (moving) applications and tolerate differences in stack-up dimensions between mating parts.
+They operate in both static (stationary) and dynamic (moving) applications and tolerate differences in stack-up dimensions between mating parts.
 O-rings are most commonly molded in one piece from an elastomeric (rubber-like) material.
 Elastomers are synthetic or natural materials with resilience or memory sufficient to return to their original shape after distortion.

 O-rings are available in a variety of materials and durameters (hardness) for many different applications.
 The most common material is Nitrile rubber, which has excellent oil and fuel resistance as well as good wear-resistance.
 O-rings seal by blocking potential leak paths between two surfaces.
 The compression (or more accurately the deformation) of the O-ring provides part of the sealing function.
 An additional sealing function is realized when the O-ring is activated by the pressure of the gas or liquid that the O-ring contains.